Group Testing: An Information Theory Perspective: Noisy settings

 Observe that the equality \eqref{eq:general_noise_ach2} states that the minimum in \eqref{eq:general_noise_ach} is achieved by $\tau = k$, and the capacity reduces to a single unconditional mutual information term.
 Moreover, if the noisy defective channel property holds (Definition \ref{def:ndc}) and the Bernoulli testing parameter is optimized, this mutual information term reduces to the corresponding channel capacity -- for example, $I(U;Y) = 1 - h(\rho)$ for the symmetric noise model.

 However, the capacity equalling \eqref{eq:general_noise_ach2} crucially relies on two assumptions: (i) the observation model \eqref{eq:Y_noisy} is symmetric, in the sense of depending only on the number of defectives in the test, and not the specific defectives included; and (ii) the number of defectives is bounded, i.e., $k = O(1)$.
 Counterexamples to \eqref{eq:general_noise_ach2} in cases that the former condition fails can be found in \cite{malyutov-1}.
 As for the latter condition, we observe that the term $\log_2 \frac{n}{\tau}$ can range from $\log_2\frac{n}{k}$ to $\log_2 n$, and these two terms can have a non-negligible difference when $k$ scales with $n$.
-For instance, the analysis of \cite{scarlett-cevher-2} reveals that the term corresponding to $\tau = 1$ can dominate in the regime $k = \Theta(n^{\alpha})$ when $\alpha \in (0,1)$ is sufficiently close to one.
+For instance, one can infer from the analysis of \cite{scarlett-cevher-2} that the term corresponding to $\tau = 1$ can dominate in the regime $k = \Theta(n^{\alpha})$ when $\alpha \in (0,1)$ is sufficiently close to one.

-The assumption $k = O(1)$ in the achievability part is rather restrictive; we discuss this point further in Section \ref{sec:high_k_ach}.
-Another limitation of Theorem \ref{thm:general_noise} is that the converse part is specific to Bernoulli testing; however, we present variants for arbitrary test matrices in Section \ref{sec:conv_gen}.
+The assumption $k = O(1)$ in the achievability part is highly restrictive; we discuss this point further in Section \ref{sec:high_k_ach}.
+Another limitation of Theorem \ref{thm:general_noise} is that the converse part is specific to Bernoulli testing; however, analogous results for arbitrary nonadaptive test designs have also been established in \cite{malyutov,scarlett-cevher-3}, the details of which are omitted here.